dmarszk/leon3-grlib/designs/leon3-criticallink-5csx/README.md

 Alternatively, grmon can be used (see [Program Load](#program-load))

-# Known bugs, and TODO
+# Known issues and future evolution
-There is a bug within ahb2avl bridge, used to bridge LEON to the DDR3 UniPHY controller.
+- There is a bug within ahb2avl bridge, used to bridge LEON to the DDR3 UniPHY controller.
 It does not properly handle long burst transfers where the slave can introduce a gap into the responses.
 It can cause a cache line corruption and an undefined behavior.
-The mitigation for that is reducing burst length on DDR interface to 2 AVL words.
+This has been mitigated by reducing the burst size on the DDR interface to 2 AVL words.
 Otherwise, the recommended burst size is to match the cache line size (8 AVL words).

-While H2F GPO pins can trigger interrupt on LEON side using GRGPIO functionality.
-F2H GPI pins are not capable of triggering interrupt on HPS side.
+- While H2F GPO pins can trigger interrupt on LEON side using GRGPIO functionality, the F2H GPI pins are not capable of triggering interrupt on HPS side.
 This can be improved by hooking F2H GPI lines to dedicated HPS_F2H IRQ lane.

+- System images of RTEMS do not work out of the box (i.e. no UART output is produced) when executed directly from system reset (using only `leon-loader`).
+A workaround for that involves: connecting to the target using a debugger (e.g. `grmon`), which initialises the peripheral interfaces (i.e. clocks, etc), then loading the image through `leon-loader -bf` and either detaching the debugger, or resuming the execution, if the use of debugger is desired.

 # Debugging
 Debugging can be done over the debug UART interface (JTAG currently does not work properly).